 First-time students may apply for admission any time after the completion of their junior year in high school.
-For Fall 2019 admission, first-time admissions standards apply to students who are applying to go to college right after high school graduation and/or have earned fewer than 24 college level credit hours after high school graduation.
+First-time admissions standards apply to students who are applying to go to college right after high school graduation and/or have earned fewer than 24 college level credit hours after high school graduation.